evanjhopkins/flug/README.md

 pipx install flug
 ```

-2) Define a yaml file in your project, such as my_task.atc.yaml
+2) Define a yaml file in your project, such as my_task.atc.yaml.
+At a minimum, a flug task must specify a unique namespace, a command, and a schedule.
+There are many ways to define a schedule, but for this example, lets say we want to run the task every day at 1:00am.
 ```
 namespace: production.example.task
 command: